 Beno began looking for a job for Joseph when he was 16; they first tried Kroger, as it was a place Joseph was familiar with—he grew up shopping there with his mom.
 “He got dressed up nicely, including a tie, and we did not tell them about his autism, but I imagine they picked up on it,” she says.
 “He was hired and ended up working for them for four and a half years.”

 Joseph joined a group called Austen’s Autistic Adventures, founded by Jamie Wheeler, whose daughter Austen also has autism.
-The group takes young adults (age 16 and up) who are on the spectrum to job sites and local businesses throughout Dallas-Fort Worth, with the goal of improving their social skills so they are more employable.
+The group takes young adults (age 16 and up) who are on the spectrum to various social settings throughout Dallas-Fort Worth, with the primary goal of improving their social skills so they are more employable.
 It was through this group that Joseph, now 23, found a corporate job doing office support work; he recently celebrated his first anniversary there.

 ROAD TO SUCCESS